RichardSneyd/ua-engine/README.md

 # UA (Universal Activity) Engine

-A WIP 'engine' to wrap common functionality, classes and types used in immersive, audio-driven, graphically rich and gamified English langauge learning products, supporting the creation of a DRY codebase, and the seperation of concerns.
-To be published as an NPM package.
-Should build phaser, and bundle it internally.
+A WIP 'engine' to wrap common functionality, classes and types used in immersive, audio-driven, graphically rich and gamified English langauge learning products, supporting the creation of a DRY codebase, and SoC (seperation of concerns).Published as an NPM package.
+Buids and bundles the Phaser framework internally.

 One of the core goals is to make it almost unnecessary for the 'client' (the product using the engine) to access the Phaser framework directly -- the common types of actions, animations and behaviors will be encapsulated in the Engines API.
 It will function like an abstraction layer, or an adapter, between the client (learning product) and the framework.